-In rear-end accidents, the driver who hit a car from behind is most often at fault, so determining who is responsible in a rear-end collision can be fairly straightforward; however in Texas, both drivers can be at fault and/or neither driver can be at fault, so rear-end collisions merit a closer inspection.
+In Texas a driver is not automatically at fault for rear-ending someone in Texas.
+Although the driver who hit a car from behind is most often at fault, both drivers can be at fault and/or neither driver can be at fault, so rear-end collisions merit a closer inspection.

 Failure to Control Speed is a Texas traffic violation most often cited following a rear-end collision.
 Section 545.351 of the Texas Transportation Code, entitled “Maximum Speed Restrictions,” codifies this violation by stating that a driver may not drive faster than is reasonable and prudent under the existing circumstances and requiring drivers to control their vehicle’s speed to avoid colliding with another person or vehicle already on or entering the roadway.

 Rear-end accidents can involve two cars or several cars, depending on the speed and traffic conditions.
 A leading driver (driver in front) can be found at fault for being rear-ended if the other party can prove the leading driver acted negligently.

 Legal Options After a Texas Rear End Collision

 Even if you were the driver in the rear, if the other driver cut you off or pulled out in front of you, you could win a car accident lawsuit.
 Texas is a fault-based car accident state, meaning that fault determines who is responsible for the resulting damages caused by an auto wreck.
 Our state uses a concept called comparative negligence, which means that each party is responsible for their percentage of contribution to the incident and will pay that percentage of the losses accordingly.
 If a judge or jury finds the plaintiff, the one filing the lawsuit, 51% or more at fault, they will recover nothing.